homanchou/xr/book/4-Meetin-Room-Communications.md

 ### Sharing the liveview socket

 It turns out that Phoenx Liveview already comes with a web socket to send data diffs to the front-end to render components without re-rendering the whole page.
-We've been using it already, the generate that we used to create the CRUD pages for rooms uses Liveview.
+We've been using it already, the generator that we used to create the CRUD pages for rooms uses Liveview.

 Look inside `assets/js/app.ts`